Someone once said, “How do I buy horse racing shares in a racehorse?”

 So, when considering investing in racehorses, outlaying a huge amount of money in an untried racehorse is a foolhardy exercise.

-A smart operator would invest in a smaller share and get involved with family and friends in a horse racing syndicate with a reputable syndicator.
+A smart operator would invest in a smaller share and get involved with like-minded folks in a horse racing syndicate with reputable syndicators.

 Simply put, it’s a way to become a racehorse owner at a fraction of the cost.

 Racehorse syndicators purchase young unraced or tried horses at sales such as Inglis or Magic Millions and advertise their purchases for syndication.